findmypast/honeydew/README.md

 You can suspend a queue (halt the distribution of new jobs to workers), by calling `Honeydew.suspend(:your_pool)`, then resume with `Honeydew.resume(:your_pool)`.
 Note that this only instructs queues on the local node to stop distributing new jobs, if you're running a `:global` queue, it will suspend the queue on all nodes.

+### Cancelling Jobs
+To cancel a job that hasn't yet run, use `Honeydew.cancel/2`.
+If the job was successfully cancelled before execution, `:ok` will be returned.
+If the job wasn't present in the queue, `nil`.
+If the job is currently being executed (and the queue module supports this return type), `{:error, :in_progress}`.

+Note that this feature may not be supported by the queue module you're using.
+It's best to write your jobs idepotently, regardless.

 ### Pool Options

 `Honeydew.child_spec/4`'s last argument is a keyword list of pool options.